EURODEO/e-soh-requirements/business-requirements/business-requirements.md

 ### Consequences and decisions

 We will use Apache 2.0 as default.

+## B04 - sustainable service

+As a EUMETNET Member,

+I want E-SOH to be a sustainable service that considers the whole lifecycle of a system from design, development, operations to retirement,

+So, I understand the total cost of ownership of the E-SOH service.

+### Priority: primary

+### Clarifications

+It is understood that estimating the full operational costs, at the tender stage, is extremely difficult.
+Therefore, as well as an initial estimate during the tender phase, there is a requirement for a more accurate estimate to be produced during the initial operational phase (WP3).
+The fully costed estimate of the operational costs should include, for example, system life-cycling cost and reacting to emerging user needs.

+* Is this just sustainable in the meaning of operating cost, not in the meaning of green computing etc?
+  * There is a general requirement for all EUMETNET Programmes to "ensure that the environmental footprint of the Programme is minimised where possible."
+So, this should be considered also in the meaning of green computing.

+### Acceptance criteria

+### Consequences and decisions

 ## B12 - minimise the required changes in production systems